 Adrian has a wearables PIN and has been given the same respective discount by his MNOd.
 He has signed up as he is pet lover and wants lost dogs to be found.

 Ellen has a PIN network and has a PIN Element (dog collar) on her dog Pilot to keep a track of him, it is configured to be a guest PIN Element.
-When the collar detects its outside of a geofence it will report its location and Ellen will be alerted.
+When the collar detects its outside of a geofence it will report its location (10 bytes in length [xy]) and Ellen will be alerted within 1 second.
 Ellen uses MNOc.
 According to the instructions that came with the dog collar it states it will report its location by using other PINs that have been deployed by people (e.g. doorbells, cameras, power sockets, watches etc) and that a person who deployed them has allowed them to use guest PINs.
 The owner of the dog collar does not have to ask every PIN owner to allow access.

 MNOs provide a guarantee that guest PIN Elements will only consume X bytes a month.